Individual Minima-Informed Multi-Objective Model Predictive Control for Fixed Point Stabilization: Introduction

 The appeal, but also the inherent complexity of \acc{MO} optimization problems, lie in the fact that one does not need to commit to a single solution a priori.
 Rather, one can (or must) choose a solution from a set of optimal trade-off solutions, thereby necessitating a \acc{DM} process.
 Optimal solutions form the so-called \acc{PF}.
 For optimizing dynamical system behavior, these steps, i.e.~computing a \acc{PF} and applying \acc{DM}, have to run under real-time constraints.
 In \acc{MOMPC} \acused{MPC} , on the one hand, real-time requirements do not allow for a dense sampling of the \acc{PF}, but, on the other hand, they also do not permit a human decision-maker to be involved.

 In the recent survey paper \cite{peitz_survey_2018} the authors distinguish between two main approaches to address \acc{MOMPC} problems.
 The first, often referred to as an \textit{a priori} method, aims to translate a high-level user preference into a single \acc{POS} using a built-in \acc{DM} criterion.
 This is done, e.g., in \cite{bemporad_multiobjective_2009}, where a desired weight vector represents the preference, or in \cite{zavala_stability_2012}, where it is given by a reference point in the image space.
 The second approach, known as an \textit{a posteriori} method, computes an approximation of the entire \acc{PF}, typically using \acc{MO} genetic algorithms, after which a decision is made based on the generated set of solutions \cite{valera_garcia_intelligent_2012,laabidi_multi-criteria_2008}. \\ However, there is at least one further approach, for which we introduce the term \textit{informed \acc[l]{DM}}, where a few characteristic points on the \acc{PF} are leveraged to determine the \acc{POS} ultimately used.
 A well-known representative of this class is the (distance-based) \acc[l]{KP}-guided optimization \cite{das_characterizing_1999,li_knee_2020,chiu_minimum_2016} .
 The characteristic points used in this approach are the \accp{IM}, i.e.,~the objective vectors obtained by optimizing each objective individually.
-Altogether, this method requires one more optimization than the number of objectives, i.e.~it does not suffer from the curse of dimensionality, as a dense sampling of the entire \acc{PF} would..
+Altogether, this method requires one more optimization than the number of objectives, i.e.~it does not suffer from the curse of dimensionality, as a dense sampling of the entire \acc{PF} would.

-For fixed point stabilization, the implemented \acc{DM} method has to be embedded into a stabilizing \acc{MOMPC} scheme.
-While several approaches exist for linear systems \cite{bemporad_multiobjective_2009}, for nonlinear systems \cite{grune_multiobjective_2019} and for nonlinear systems with additional assumptions on dissipativity \cite{eichfelder_relaxed_2023,krugel_dissipativity-based_2023}, the stability of \accp{IM}-informed \acc{DM} methods developed in this paper can be integrated into a general nonlinear \acc{MOMPC} framework in a way that preserves closed-loop stability.
+For fixed point stabilization, the \acc{DM} method has to be embedded into a stabilizing \acc{MOMPC} scheme.
+While several approaches exist for linear systems \cite{bemporad_multiobjective_2009}, for general nonlinear systems \cite{grune_multiobjective_2019}, and for nonlinear systems under additional assumptions on dissipativity \cite{eichfelder_relaxed_2023,krugel_dissipativity-based_2023}, it remains to show whether the \accp{IM}-informed \acc{DM} methods developed in this paper can be integrated into a general nonlinear \acc{MOMPC} framework in a way that preserves closed-loop stability.
 To this end, we build on the nonlinear \acc{MOMPC} stability framework of \cite{grune_multiobjective_2019} and adapt it to the proposed \acc{DM} schemes.
 The resulting stability argument relies on suitable terminal ingredients and a descent condition that is less restrictive than the one used in \cite{grune_multiobjective_2019}.